netgroup-polito/CrownLabs/cluster_config/script/README.md

 This script must work in the same folder with the [namespace_template.yaml](namespace_template.yaml) [regcred_template.yaml](regcred_template.yaml) and the [role_binding_template.yaml](role_binding_template.yaml) and a CSV file containing the list of users that have to be created.
 The CSV file must follow the template such as [example.csv](example.csv).

+To use this script in your cluster, you have to customize the following information:
+- file [regcred_template.yaml](regcred_template.yaml): configure the secret in the `.dockerconfigjson` field;
+- file [adduser.py](adduser.py): configure the URL of your OICD server in the `server_url` field.

 ## Dependencies
 The following libraries must be present in order for this script to work:
 - python-keycloak